+Definitions of past due and impaired (for accounting purposes):

+Non-Performing Assets

-1. Qualitative disclosures Definitions of past due and impaired (for accounting purposes): 1.
-Non-Performing Assets An asset including a leased asset becomes non-performing when it ceases to generate income for the bank.
-A non-performing asset (NPA) is a loan or an advance where a.
-Interest and/ or installment of principal remain overdue for a period of more than 90 days in respect of a term loan. b.
-The account remains 'Out of order' as indicated in paragraph 2 below, in respect of an Overdraft / Cash Credit (OD/CC). c.
-The bill remains overdue for a period of more than 90 days in case of bills purchased and discounted. d.
-The installment of principal or interest thereon remains overdue for two crop seasons for short duration crops. e.
-The installment of principal or interest thereon remains overdue for one crop season for long duration crops.
-2. 'Out of Order' status An account is treated as 'Out of Order' if the outstanding balance remains continuously in excess of the sanctioned limit / drawing power.
+An asset including a leased asset becomes non-performing when it ceases to generate income for the bank.
+A non-performing asset (NPA) is a loan or an advance where

+- Interest and/ or installment of principal remain overdue for a period of more than 90 days in respect of a term loan. - b.
+The account remains 'Out of order' as indicated in paragraph 2 below, in respect of an Overdraft / Cash Credit (OD/CC). - The bill remains overdue for a period of more than 90 days in case of bills purchased and discounted.
+C. - d.
+The installment of principal or interest thereon remains overdue for two crop seasons for short duration crops. - The installment of principal or interest thereon remains overdue for one crop season for long duration crops. ρ.

+'Out of Order' status

+An account is treated as 'Out of Order' if the outstanding balance remains continuously in excess of the sanctioned limit / drawing power.
 In cases where the outstanding balance in the principal operating account is less than the sanctioned limit / drawing power, but there are no credits continuously for 90 days as on the date of Balance Sheet or credits are not enough to cover the interest debited during the same period, these accounts are treated as Out of order.

-3. 'Overdue' Any amount due to the bank under any credit facility is 'overdue' if it is not paid on the due date fixed by the bank.
-4. Special Mention Accounts As per RBI guidelines, Bank shall identify incipient stress in loan accounts, immediately on default, by classifying stressed assets as Special Mention Accounts (SMA) as per the following categories:
+Any amount due to the bank under any credit facility is 'overdue' if it is not paid on the due date fixed by the bank.

+Special Mention Accounts

+As prescribed by RBI, the Bank is required to identify incipient stress in the account by creating a Sub Asset category named as 'Special Mention Accounts' (SMA).
+It is considered as a corrective action plan to arrest slippages of standard assets to NPA.

+Accordingly, Bank is identifying three sub categories under SMA as below: